 6. Reyka Vodka

 This is the world’s first ever “green” Vodka aka sustainable Vodka, as the energy used to distill it comes from geothermal heat.
 The Vodka itself uses water that comes from an arctic spring running through a 4,000-year-old lava field.
 Their master distiller is also the local policeman and fireman - so definitely worth trying his Vodka out!

 Tastes like: With an elegant spiced taste lingering after sipping, the clean Reyka Vodka has a harmonious earthy tone, with citrus weaved in.

-Tastes like: A light and creamy flavour hits the tongue, followed by slightly floral notes and a hint of vanilla.
+Tastes like: A light and creamy flavor hits the tongue, followed by slightly floral notes and a hint of vanilla.

-Which is your favourite craft Vodka, and how would you drink it?
+Which is your favorite craft Vodka, and how would you drink it?
 Let us know in the comments below.